-Frank Adams Greg Brumfiel Bill Browder Mark Mahowald and for the latest news:
+Frank Adams Greg Brumfiel Bill Browder Mark Mahowald

+and for the latest developments:

-Mike Hill, Doug Ravenel and Mike Hopkins The group $\mathcal{S}n$ is now completely known for $n \le 64$ , EXCEPT FOR THE CASE n = 4 !
+Mike Hill, Doug Ravenel and Mike Hopkins The group \mathscr{S}n is now completely known for $n \le 64$, EXCEPT FOR THE CASE n = 4 !

-Dimensional Four: The Big Mystery.
+Dimension Four: The Big Mystery.

-Theorem (Simon Donaldson).
-If $M^4$ is smooth, simply-connected, with positive definite quadratic form, then the quadratic form can be diagonalized $\implies M^4$ is homeomorphic to a connected sum
+Simon Donaldson: If M^4 is smooth, simplyconnected, with positive definite quadratic form, then its quadratic form can be diagonalized \implies M^4 is homeomorphic to a connected sum